We believe there are six main differences:

-Our DVD's will play in the vast majority of DVD players.
+Our DVD's will play in 99% of DVD players and computers.
 In rare instances where a customer can't play a DVD-R, we have a free re-burn policy, and will re-ship your DVDs in another format at our expense.

 There are two types of DVD disks.
-"Replicated" DVDs, like the ones you get at Blockbuster, have all the video information included in them when the disk is manufactured.
+"Replicated" DVDs, like the ones you rent movies on, have all the video information included in them when the disk is manufactured.
 There is no "burning" process, and these replicated DVDs are 100% compatible in all DVD players.
 However, because of the very high cost of creating a master DVD for this manufacturing process, it is not cost effective to produce replicated DVDs unless you are making hundreds of copies of a particular DVD.

-Assuming you have the correct hardware and software configuration, you should be able to make copies of our DVDs.
+Using DVD copying software and a DVD drive in your computer, you can make copies of our DVDs.
 We don't add a copy-protection signal to our DVDs, or anything else that would prevent you from making copies.
-We copy our own DVDs for archiving purposes on a tower duplicator dozens of times every day.
+We copy the DVDs for archiving purposes on a tower duplicator dozens of times every day.

-Our DVDs are formatted as .VOB files, which is the most compatible file format for playback on standalone DVD players.
-Because you can't usually directly edit a .VOB file, you will need to choose among several alternatives if you want to edit your footage.
+Our DVDs are formatted as .VOB files, which is the default file format for playback on standalone DVD players and computer-based DVD-Video playback software.
+Because you can't normally directly edit a .VOB file, you will need to select one of several options for editing your footage using computer based editing programs.

-The most common solution is that we can provide your transfer on a MiniDV or Digital8 tape.
+We can also provide your transfer on a MiniDV or Digital8 tape.
 You can then play back the digital tape in a digital camcorder through a firewire to your PC in real time to create your own editable .AVI or .MPEG file.

-A second option is for computers with analog video inputs.
-You can connect a standalone DVD player to your PC and "re-digitize" the footage in real-time to create an editable file.
+Finally, for computers with analog video inputs you can connect a standalone DVD player to your PC and "re-digitize" the footage in real-time to create an editable file.

 We keep normal business hours, 9am to 6pm CDT Monday through Friday.
 You can call us toll-free during business hours at 1-866-331-3456 (331-FILM).
 In addition, you can contact us via email at email@example.com and we will respond as quickly as we can.
 We make a living by providing superior customer service, and don't plan on changing that anytime soon.
 We have an A+ rating with the Better Business Bureau, and have received several Gold Star Awards from them for superior customer service.